 A limited obstetrical ultrasound is an imaging procedure used to confirm a pregnancy.
 If your pregnancy test reads positive, an ultrasound is the only way to confirm those results by looking for a heartbeat to determine if the pregnancy is viable.
 An ultrasound can also determine how far along the pregnancy is and if it is in the uterus.
-This is important information to know because according to the Mayo Clinic, an estimated 30 percent of known pregnancies do not carry to term for a number of reasons.
+This is important information to know because according to the Mayo Clinic, an estimated 30 percent of known pregnancies do not carry to the term for a number of reasons.

 An ultrasound performed within the first 12 weeks is also the most accurate predictor of conception and due date.
 Our ultrasounds are offered at no cost with a confirmed positive pregnancy test completed at Options for Women.

 Don’t be nervous!
 Ultrasounds are a painless, non-invasive procedure to confirm your pregnancy.
 We ask that you drink a full glass of water prior to your ultrasound appointment, and do not empty your bladder.
 We encourage you to bring the father, a trusted friend, or a family member with you to your appointment for support.

 High-frequency sound waves are produced by the ultrasound machine and sent into the body through a transducer.
 Echos are then received back and electronically translated into black and white dots.
 Through this technique, an image of the inside of the uterus is displayed on a screen for the ultrasound technician to identify certain characteristics of the pregnancy.

 A standard second-trimester ultrasound will also typically be performed by the physician for clients enrolled in our on-site prenatal program.